asen/smg/docs/admin/index.md

     notify-strikes: 3

-> In order to disable fetch error notifications for given object one must set "_notify-disable: true_" on all vars.
-For pre-fetch it must be set to true on all objects vars, otherwise fetch errors will still trigger notifications to any applicable (object or global) notification commands (recipients).
+> In order to disable fetch error notifications for given object one must set "_notify-disable: true_" at the object level.
+Pre-fetch commands support notify-disable too.

 > When multiple conflicting notify-strikes values apply, SMG will use the minimal from these.
 For fetch errors (applicable to object and